Nazanin-Abbasi/ImageProcessing/README.md

 ### Preparing Images

 First, we uploaded images and reduced their size by 30%.
-Then we improve the images' contrast, denoised, and used thresholding operations them.
+Then we improve the images' contrast, denoised, and used thresholding operations on them.

 ### Preparing Dataset